Skip to Content

 Hong Island

 Ko Hong is a great family day trip from Ao Nang.
-Long-tail boats can be hired from the collective on the north end of Ao Nang Beach.
-It’s possible to take a non-private long-tail boat to Hong Island for 500 baht (~$16USD) each, but a minimum of 5 passengers is required.
+You can easily reach Hong Island on a day tour from Ao Nang or by taking a longtail boats from the collective on the north end of Ao Nang Beach.

 The long-tail boats cannot park at the main beach, so they drop you off on a dock of a long, floating pier.
 Be sure to note your boat number and agree with your captain what time he will pick you up at.
 There are National Park employees at the dock who collect your 300 baht (~$10USD)payment for admission into the park (small kids are free).